freemann350/MikroKontrol/README.md

 ## Deployment (for testing)

-This deployment is for Debian 12 and Debian based systems and uses Laravel Sail for a containerized Web & MySQL Servers
+This deployment is for Debian 12/Debian based systems and uses Laravel Sail for a containerized Web & MySQL Servers

 1. **Docker**
 Install Docker Engine for use with Laravel Sail